link-link-web-app/first-prototype/README.md

 Contributions are only accepted from members of the [team](https://github.com/link-link-webapp).
 Instructions to start contributing are as follows:

-1. Fork this repository
-2. Clone the remote repository into a local environment
+1. Clone the remote repository into a local environment
-3. Make the appropriate edits and additions
+2. Make the appropriate edits and additions
-4. Make a pull request with a detailed commit message of what additions were made
+3. Make a pull request with a detailed commit message of what additions were made

 --> Pull requests will be accepted after being reviewed and after unit tests are conducted

 ## Authors

-## License

-## Acknowledgments